What Is Sinusitis?

 - Antihistamines (either nasal spray or pill form)

 - Steroids (either nasal spray or pill form)

-If you have tried several of these medications and symptoms continuously return, it is time to see if Balloon Sinus Dilation is right for you.
+If you have tried many of the above listed medications, yet continue with routine sinus infections, s it is time to see if Balloon Sinus Dilation is right for you.
+Balloon Sinus Dilation is design to reverse the sinus infection cycle by widening blocked sinus passages.
 It’s a simple, proven, in-office procedure and is covered by most insurance plans!